 How To Make & Use Vinegar Rinses

-- NEVER use undiluted ACV on your hair.
-It will burn your scalp.
+NEVER use undiluted ACV on your hair.
+It can irritate your scalp and damage hair.

 - Recipes generally advise mixing 1/2 to 4 tablespoons of apple cider vinegar (ACV) with 8 ounces (1 cup) of water.

-**While you may need to experiment to find a dilution that works best for your hair type (dry scalp likes less ACV and oily scalp likes more), I suggest you begin with 1/2 tablespoon of ACV to 8 ounces of water in order to judge how your hair and scalp will feel.
+**You may need to experiment to find a dilution that works best for your hair type (dry scalp likes less ACV and oily scalp likes more).
+I suggest you begin with 1/2 tablespoon of ACV to 8 ounces of water in order to judge how your hair and scalp will feel.
 I find that using 4 tablespoons (1/4 cup) ACV to 8 ounces (1 cup) of water is too concentrated for most.

 - Place the diluted ACV in a plastic squeeze bottle, spray bottle, or another container

 If you want some variation, create a vinegar rinse tailored to your hair by adding herbs and/or natural essential oils.
 I have included an herb and vinegar rinse and an essential oil vinegar rinse that I use below.